 One of North America's most engaging and beneficial birds, the Burrowing Owl is experiencing a decline in population as nest sites are lost to development.
 Unlike birds that nest in trees, the Burrowing Owl is dependent on a ground burrow dug by other animals.
 If the animals are displaced, and the burrows covered over, then the Burrowing Owls must also leave.
 Eventually, the population of owls begins to fall merely because of a lack of suitable ground nest sites.
 Unlike other owls that are typically most active at night, the Burrowing Owl is most active during the day.
 Engaging to watch, the owl also makes a wide range of intriguing sounds.
 Typically perched near its burrow during the day, the owl is often easy to spot and is a great educational resource for anyone interested in learning more about wildlife.
 Surprisingly, this owl often selects natural nest sites on bare ground in open areas with little surrounding vegetation.
 Many commercial and city-maintained areas in the greater Phoenix area would be ideal for artificial burrows because the open spaces around the buildings are often bare ground, free of grass and large trees.
 The idea that these types of spaces could be used for habitat substitution for the Burrowing Owl has led to this project and we need to find interested groups that can help us make new home sites for this owl.
 Working in conjunction with Wild at Heart, based in Cave Creek, Arizona, some artificial burrows have been provided to replace burrows that are being lost due to development.
 This work shows what is involved to install a burrow.

-Here volunteer Brian DaSilva gets ready to check the depth of the hole and tunnel dug by a backhoe to see if the orange bucket and black hose will fit properly.
+Here a volunteer gets ready to check the depth of the hole and tunnel dug by a backhoe to see if the orange bucket and black hose will fit properly.
 A typical hole is dug 4 feet deep so that the average temperature in the burrow will be around 75 degrees F. The developer worked with us both to provide a site for the burrows in Peoria and to carry out the earth excavation, so that very little manual labor was involved.
 Burrows can also be dug by hand.

 An underground burrow is built using a plastic bucket for the burrow and 4" flexible irrigation hose for the tunnel from the ground to the burrow.
 The orange bucket costs about 3 dollars at Home Depot and the 4" hose costs about 6 dollars for the 12 feet required for a typical burrow.
 This means that materials are less than 10 dollars per burrow.
 For protection from dogs, in locations where the burrows are not in protected areas (like in fenced-off areas) a rigid PVC pipe must be used to protect the burrow entrance.
 See the special link for hardening a burrow against dog attacks.
 Holes must be provided in the bucket and hose to allow water to escape into the ground, the flexible hose can be purchased with perforations.
 In addition, the hose must make a double turn between the burrow and the surface to simulate natural burrows.
 The simple diagram above only shows the tube bending toward the surface, but it also needs to bend horizontally 90 degrees.
 The photograph below shows the bucket and tubing in place before being buried.
 The section from the buurow to the bend should be at a 4-foot depth.
 If you want to proceed on your own, contact us for more detailed information.